mecitaydinmemoglu-cell/documentation/source/docs/publish/include.md

 Make sure your repository meets these requirements:

-- Your repository can be added to HACS as a custom repository.
+- Your repository can be added to HACS as a custom repository.yhıjkgyclkbnmlöşç

+l.y09uıkösdsyrrgroukgr64764163
+hjmşjıohjmşçjlhıolkpşşi
 - Your repository is public and hosted on GitHub.
 - Add and pass these GitHub Actions:
-    - [HACS Action](https://github.com/hacs/action) (Before you submit your PR, this action must pass without any errors or ignores.)
+    - [HACS Action](https://   github.com/hacs/action) (Before you submit your PR, this action must pass without any errors or ignores.)
     - [Hassfest](https://github.com/home-assistant/actions#hassfest) (for integrations only)
 - Create a new GitHub release (not just a tag, a full release) after the actions run successfully.